lubranoa/CS493-Portfolio-Project/README.md

 <!-- Features -->
 ## Features

-  - RESTful CRUD endpoints for API interactions
+  - Provides RESTful CRUD endpoints for API interactions

-  - User, Boat, and Load entities with varied relationships
+  - Stores User, Boat, and Load entities with varied relationships

-  - JSON Web Token-based (JWT) authorization for Boat records
+  - Uses JSON Web Token-based (JWT) authorization for Boat records

-  - Token generation through website with Auth0 service
+  - Generates JWTs through simple website with Auth0 service

-  - Stateless client-server communication
+  - Uses stateless client-server communication

-  - Integration with GCP Datastore NoSQL database
+  - Integrates with GCP Datastore NoSQL database

-  - Relevant HTTP status codes and error handling
+  - Returns relevant HTTP status codes and error handling

-  - All entities represented as JSON
+  - Represents all entities as JSON

-  - Creates resource links for entities in a response
+  - Dynamically creates resource links for entities in relevant responses

-  - Result pagination when getting collections of entities
+  - Returns result pagination when getting collections of entities

-  - *No Input Validation*
+  - *Has No Input Validation*
     - The assignment specifications stated there was no need for input validation as the graders would adhere to the guidelines outlined in our [personal documentation](/assets/documents/lubranoa_project.pdf).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>